I’m David Leibowitz.

-This is going to sound like bragging.
+This might sound like bragging.
 If so, sorry.
-The facts are the facts.
+But the facts are the facts.

 As a little boy growing up in Queens, David Leibowitz used to tell everyone he wanted to be a garbage man.
 That lasted until his mother explained, in her inimitable way, “Come on, Dave.
 You hate getting dirty.
 And you’re really full of @#*%!”